monkstone/jedit4processing/README.md

 ##Install##
 Extract zip in home folder ("My Documents" windows), creates `.jedit` folder (or extract into `.jedit` folder if exists) macros need to be tuned for OS java version see jEdit for details.

+For JRubyArt-1.2.0+ use k9.xml in this folder to replace original commando file.